Skip to main content

 Prevention and Oral Health Advice

-Be Mindful of Dietary Habits.
-Limiting sugary or acidic foods and drinks and drinking water after meals can help protect your teeth.
+Frequent consumption of sugary or acidic foods and drinks contributes to enamel erosion and tooth decay.
+Limiting these and drinking water after meals can help protect your teeth.
+Using a straw for acidic beverages may also reduce direct contact with tooth enamel.

-Address Bruxism.
-If you grind or clench your teeth, a custom-made mouthguard may help protect your teeth from excessive wear.
+If you grind or clench your teeth — particularly during sleep — a custom-made mouthguard may help protect your teeth from excessive wear and reduce the risk of cracks and nerve irritation.
+Your dentist can assess whether this might be appropriate for you.

 Key Points to Remember